-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 There are a number of ways to customize the look and feel of the widget, and indeed it’s possible to completely transform the way it looks.

-For an example of just how customizable the appearance is, here is a demo of the widget tweaked to look and feel exactly like the jQuery File Upload widget using Bootstrap.
+As an example of just how customizable the appearance is, here’s a demo of the widget tweaked to look and feel exactly like the jQuery File Upload widget using Bootstrap.

 Obviously the simplest way to change the widget’s appearance is to use CSS.
 The widget has a class of

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.